 This is the story of how I got fluent in Welsh.
 It’s the third post in my new “Dr Popkins Method?” series of articles.
-There posts are very much my personal history.
-General conclusions are for a later stage….but I’m sure you’ll already see instructive parallels – or contrasts – with your own experience.
+There posts are very much my personal history….but I’m sure you’ll already see instructive parallels – or contrasts – with your own experience.
+That should already help you get a realistic take on this large – but not insurmountable – undertaking.
+At the end of this series, there’s also a summary post, where I draw form my experience getting fluent in all four the languages I’ve learned as an adult: How I got fluent and you could too.

 If you prefer video, you can scroll straight to the bottom for the link to the companion vlog about my experiences learning French and Welsh.
 This post follows the same plan, but has a bit more detail (and only covers Welsh, I’ve covered French in a previous post).
 I’ve also linked the of my recent “Quick Tip Tuesday” vlogs that are right on topic, including two shot in Aberystwyth.